scoder/quicktions/README.rst

 - 3-4x faster from a floating point value (e.g. ``Fraction(123.456789)``)
 - 2-4x faster from an integer numerator-denominator pair (e.g. ``Fraction(123, 456)``)

-Parsing a Fraction from floating point strings is about **13x faster* in Python 3.10, instantiating it from a floating point value about 4x faster.

 The C implemented ``decimal`` module in Python 3 is about 5x faster than ``quicktions``, which is in turn about 15x faster than the Python implemented ``decimal`` module in Python 2.7.